openstack/heat/doc/source/template_guide/contrib.rst

 The resources in this module are for using Heat with the Rackspace Cloud.
-These resources either allow using Rackspace services that don't have equivalent services in OpenStack or account for differences between a generic Openstack deployment and the Rackspace Cloud.
+These resources either allow using Rackspace services that don't have equivalent services in OpenStack or account for differences between a generic OpenStack deployment and the Rackspace Cloud.

 Rackspace resources depend on the dev branch of
 `pyrax <https://github.com/rackspace/pyrax/tree/dev>`_ to work